What is an MX Record & How Do I Add One to My Domain?

 How To Add An MX Record

-MX Records are required so that other mail servers know where to send incoming emails.
+Mail servers use MX Records to identify the right destination for incoming emails.
 Your MX record should point to your mail server or to a mail service accepting mail on your behalf (like our Mail Reflector or Managed Mail service!).
-Regardless of what email service you have, here is how you add an MX record to your domain:

 First, log in to your No-IP Account.